thomasdenecker/Pixel2/README.md

 #### Windows installation

-In this folder, you will find a file named INSTALLATION_MAC_LINUX.sh (for MAC and Linux users) and INSTALLATION_WINDOWS.bat (for Windows users).
+In this folder, you will find a file named INSTALLATION_WINDOWS.sh.
 By double clicking on it, the installation will begin.
 This may take a little time depending on the quality of your internet connection.
 When the installation will be completed, two new files will appear.
 They allow to launch the Pixel2.

 #### Mac OsX installation